isathish2006/weather-report/README.md

 Install the Live Server extension from the Extensions tab.
 Right-click on index.html → Open with Live Server.
-Enter a city name and get weather data!
+Enter a city name and get weather data.